-- Bridge cultures - Build stronger patient relationships - Provide more effective care to ethnic and minority patients - Work with your patients to help obtain better health outcomes and sign language services to enrollees.
+- Bridge cultures - Build stronger patient relationships - Provide more effective care to ethnic and minority patients - Work with your patients to help obtain better health outcomes https://thinkculturalhealth.hhs.gov.
+Providers participating in Aetna Better Health of Ohio's network are required to identify the language needs of enrollees and to provide oral translation, oral interpretation, and sign language services to enrollees.
 To assist providers with this, Aetna Better Health of Ohio makes its telephone language interpretation services and sign language interpretation services available to provider to facilitate enrollee interaction.
 These services are free to the enrollee and to the provider.
 However, if the provider chooses to use another resource for interpretation services, the provider is financially responsible for the associated costs.